 - While not as posh, our life on Rangiroa and Fakarava were some of the most memorable experiences, living that simple island life.

-- I would go back.
+- We would go back.

 Have specific questions about building your own French Polynesia itinerary?
 Drop a comment below in this things to know before you go to The Islands of Tahiti travel guide!